 Either you or your partner has tested positive for HIV.
 Now you want to become pregnant.
 Is it an impossible dream?

 Many people with the HIV virus are living longer and living healthier, and the number of deaths from AIDS has decreased.
-With a more hopeful future, it is no wonder that people with HIV are wondering about the possibility of pregnancy.
+With a more hopeful future, it is no wonder that people with HIV are wondering about the possibility of having a family.

 The decision to pursue parenthood is a complicated and difficult one for many people with HIV.
 High-tech procedures can minimize the danger of passing the virus on to a partner or fetus.
 But no matter which technique is used to achieve pregnancy, there is a chance the child can become infected.